 For a yogi, the body is his laboratory for perpetual experimentation and experience.B.K.S.
 Iyengar

 In practicing asanas, we put our body in different and unusual postures, such that are not performed in our daily routine.
-What is the value of those unconventional postures?
+What is the value of those unconventional yoga postures for our mind-body?
 Are asanas purely physical postures?
 Do asanas have a role beyond physical exercise?

 Prashant Iyengar noted that for a posture to be an asana, there should be a certain body-set, a certain breath-set, and a certain mindset (See his book: The alpha and the omega of Trikonasana).
 Placing the body in the posture creates a unique and unusual state of consciousness.

-Asana practice is intended primarily to experience these states of consciousness or body-mind modes and explore the deep connections that exist between body postures, breathing blood and lymph circulation, nervous system, and so on, and the mental state that accompanies them.
+Asana practice is intended primarily to experience these states of consciousness or the mind-body complex and explore, through yoga, the deep connections that exist between body postures, breathing blood and lymph circulation, nervous system, and so on, and the mental state that accompanies them.
 It is this exploration that makes practicing yoga so fascinating fresh and surprising.
 If we consider our practice as a mere exercise, (i.e., refer only to the physical aspect), it becomes mechanical, automatic – and therefore might be boring.
 Although such a practice will have a positive effect on the body, the real purpose of yoga will not be accomplished.

 Ultimately, all asanas aim for a similar effect: transcending the fluctuations of consciousness (or in the words of Patanjali: Citta Vritti Nirodha).
 Our mind is typically preoccupied with plans, thoughts, concerns, judgments, hassles, memories, etc. When all these vrittis are stopped, and the mind becomes serene, a new composure arises, one of clarity and harmony, of balance and joy.
 This allows for a neutral, clear observation of ourselves and the nature of reality.
 This is the effect of each and every asana for a mature and skilled practitioner.
 But for us, who are still on the yogic path, the mental effects of asanas are influenced by several factors: